Whickham School and Sports College

 'The Headteacher leads by example.
 He is uncompromising in his desire for all pupils to succeed.'

 'Pupils' spiritual, moral, social and cultural awareness is developed very effectively.'

 'When asked by an inspector to describe the best thing about coming to this school, one pupil responded by saying that 'you can be who you want to be and you do not get judged by others.''

 Demand for student places is strong and the school is regularly oversubscribed.
 Students are organised into year groups whilst eight faculties deliver the school curriculum.
-The Sixth Form, which has its own dedicated facilities, is an increasingly popular choice of students from all over the region.
+The Sixth Form, which has its own dedicated facility, is an increasingly popular choice of students from all over the local area.

 The Leadership Team meet weekly and share responsibility for policy generation, decision making, planning and the general wellbeing of the school.
 The relevant governing body committee is involved in strategic planning and policies from the onset.
 Faculty and Year groups meet every two weeks to discuss strategic issues.

 Vision and Values

 Whickham School; a school that ensures all pupils are the very best they